funcool/promesa/doc/executors.md

 ## Introduction

-Additionally to the _promise_ abstraction, **promesa** library comes with many helpers and factories for execution and scheduling of tasks for asynchronous execution.
+In addition to the _promise_ abstraction, **promesa** comes with many helpers and factories for execution and scheduling tasks for asynchronous execution.

-Although this API works in the JS runtime and some of the function has general utility, the main target is the JVM platform.
+Although this API works in the JS runtime and some of the functionality has general utility, the main target is the JVM platform.

 ## Async Tasks

-Firstly, lets define **async task**: a function that is executed out of current flow using a different thread.
+An **async task** is a function that is executed out of current flow using a different thread.
 Here, **promesa** library exposes mainly two functions:

-- `promesa.exec/run!`: useful when you want run a function in a different thread and you don't care abour the return value; it returns a promise that will be fullfilled when the callback terminates.
+- `promesa.exec/run!`: useful when you want to run a function in a different thread and you don't care about the return value.
+  It returns a promise that will be fulfilled when the callback terminates.
-- `promesa.exec/submit!` useful when you want run a function in a different thread and you need the return value; it returns a promise that will be fullfilled with the return value of the function.
+- `promesa.exec/submit!` useful when you want to run a function in a different thread and you need the return value.
+It returns a promise that will be fulfilled with the return value of the function.

 Let see some examples: